 Circa 1795.
 But hold on, it does bear some relevance to today.

 My genealogy hobby has never made an appearance on this blog before, because, well, most people think it’s pretty boring!
-But I was transcribing the will of someone in my family and this NPR story came on about local militias.
-Which, by the way, have multiplied like crazy ever since we elected a black guy as president, but I’m sure that’s just a coincidence, right?
+But while I was transcribing a will, this NPR story came on about local militias.
+Which have multiplied like crazy ever since we elected a black guy as president, but I’m sure that’s just a coincidence, right?

 The reporter had joined an Arizona militia group to figure out what motivated these guys to dress up in camo and play GI Joe.
-He found that there was more than one factor, of course, but notes that “…seems to be a kind of sense that they — white men — are losing power, and I think a lot of them are not happy with that.”
+He found that one factor “…seems to be a kind of sense that they — white men — are losing power, and I think a lot of them are not happy with that.”

-It then occurred to me that these old wills and other documents are a remarkable testament to the power that white men held in our society not so very long ago.
-I’ll paste in the will verbatim with my notes and some thoughts to follow.
+It occurred to me that these old wills and other documents are a remarkable testament to the power that white men held in our society not so very long ago.
+Here’s the will of John Parks, brother to my 5th great-grandfather, with my notes in bold text.

 In the name of God Amen the Sixteenth day of May in the year of our Lord Seventeen Hundred and Ninety-Five